 Sec.
-407a.
-Freedom of Information Performance Information - NEW
+405(6)-(7).
+Freedom of Information Act - NEW

-Requires the department to submit an annual report by December 1 for the prior fiscal year, providing information on the number of public records requests received, fulfilled requests, and denied requests, and the total amount of fees received.
-House - adds.
+Requires the department to comply with the Freedom of Information Act, 1976 PA 442; quires the department to submit an annual report by December 1 for the prior fiscal year, providing information on the number of public records requests received, fulfilled requests, and denied requests, and the total amount of fees received.
+House and Conference - add.